Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose Monitoring Data: Digital health diabetes case study

 For each arm, we plot the selected quantiles of the $Z_{is}(\cdot)$ process.
 For phenotype 1, the quantile curves are nearly identical---once good control is reached, further gains are limited.
 For phenotype 3 (the worst glycaemic control), roughly 10\% of control participants spend at least 5\% of their time in this state.
 Because these participants start from a poorer baseline, they exhibit larger absolute reductions--improvements that are inherently easier to achieve than those seen in the treatment arm.
 We summarize the main results below.

 i) Roughly 10\% of the treated participants increase their time in phenotype 1 within the first month. ii) Only a minority of patients, both improving and worsening, show time--varying changes in weights \(\alpha_{is}\); improvements, when present, typically require at least two weeks and then stabilize or reverse after four months in the absence of intervention. iii) Continuous‑time mixed‑density models capture dynamic real‑time fluctuations that static or discretized analyses miss. iv) Weight trajectories \(\alpha_{is}\) provide a clinically interpretable metric to monitor individual response in CGM‑based trials.
-Additional results are provided in the Supplemental Material.